Bike tour through Japan's historic homeland

 There are lots of traditional sweets available on the route, so we can stop and graze on these before rolling back into town along the Kamo River.
-This evening is free for you to explore the dining options on your own, but we have some wonderful suggestions if you need.
+Following dinner the evening is free for you to explore on your own, but we have some wonderful suggestions if you need.

 Nara - Cycle Between Capitals

 Leaving a city the size of Kyoto by bike may sound daunting, but actually it is not.
 The roads are well planned and the drivers are courteous.
 After only a few kilometers on the roads, you will connect to the bike path and then it is smooth sailing as you ride a levy by the river.
 There are some junctions and some road intersections that you need to negotiate, but for the most part you are on uninterrupted path past Bamboo forests, corn crops and green tea plantations.
 A small cafe that is welcoming to cyclists can be found for morning tea and there is a viewing tower with a spotless bathroom about a half way through the ride.